yiisoft/validator/docs/guide/configuring-rules-via-php-attributes.md

 ### Passing separately for validation

-Sometimes, vice versa, it can be helpful to use the class only for parsing rules and provide data separately:
+Sometimes, and vice versa, it can be helpful to use the class only for parsing rules and provide data separately:

 ```php
 use Yiisoft\Validator\Validator;